gbif/hp-ejt/_posts/2025-3-4-disentis.md

 ---
-title: "Disentis Roadmap"
+title: "Meet the Libroscope: a new vision for ‘liberating’ data from biodiversity publications"
 preTitle: March 4, 2025
+Description: The _European Journal of Taxonomy_ is honored to be one of the first signatories of the Disentis Roadmap, dedicated to liberating biodiversity knwoledge from scientific publications.
 date: 2025-3-3 13:00 +0100
 categories: announcement
-lang-ref: Disentis Roadmap
+lang-ref: Meet the Libroscope: a new vision for ‘liberating’ data from biodiversity publications
 background: assets/images/placeholders/disentis.jpg
 ---
-### Meet the Libroscope: a new vision for ‘liberating’ data from biodiversity publications

 Some of the world’s leading institutions, experts and scientific infrastructures relating to biodiversity information are uniting around a new 10-year roadmap to ‘liberate’ data presently trapped in research publications.

 The initiative aims to enable the creation of a ‘Libroscope’ - a mechanism for unlocking and linking data from scientific literature to support understanding of biodiversity, as the microscope and telescope previously revolutionized science.
 The plan largely builds on existing technology and workflows, and does not rely on construction of a new technical infrastructure.